ai-bootcamp-uwa/ai-fullstack-demo/data_foundation_project/README.md

 ## 🎯 Overview

-This project implements a modern data foundation for geological exploration data with:
+This project implements a modern, **cloud-native** data foundation for geological exploration data with:

-- **Snowflake Integration**: Cloud-native data warehouse with geospatial capabilities
+- **Snowflake Integration**: Cloud-native data warehouse with geospatial capabilities (**required**)
 - **FastAPI REST API**: High-performance API endpoints for data access
-- **GeoPandas Processing**: Advanced geospatial data handling
 - **ETL Pipeline**: Automated data migration from shapefiles to Snowflake
-- **Flexible Architecture**: Supports both cloud (Snowflake) and local data sources
+- **Cloud-Only Architecture**: All API and data operations require a working Snowflake connection

 ## 🏗️ Architecture